Configuration

 --configorCHUNKHOUND_CONFIG_FILE - Local

-.chunkhound.json— auto-detected in the target directory - Environment variables —
+.chunkhound.json— auto-detected in the target directory - Global defaults —

 CHUNKHOUND_*prefixed variables - Defaults — built-in fallback values